marionettejs/backbone.marionette/docs/events.class.md

 These events fire before (`before:add:region`) and after (`add:region`) a region is added to a view.
 This event handler will receive the view instance, the region name string, and the region instance as event arguments.
-The region is fully instantated for both events.
+The region is fully instantiated for both events.

 ### `remove:region` and `before:remove:region` events